 In this case, where someone can prove that their own rights and freedoms outweigh the University’s, then their objection to processing must be taken into account and they must be opted out of the processing.

-Where the maintenance of an email list is deemed to be a standard part of Edinburgh College of Art's day-to-day business and activities (e.g. disseminating research seminar series or announcements around estates matters), the legal basis of legitimate interest can also be used.
+Where the maintenance of an email list is deemed to be a standard part of Edinburgh College of Art's day-to-day business and activities (e.g. communicating with individuals who can be considered as representatives of their company, organisation or institution, such as students or academics from another university, or professionals from all sectors) the legal basis of legitimate interest can be used.
 In this case, explicit consent is not required from recipients of these emails, under the Business-to-Business (B2B) exemption.

 Legal basis: necessary for public task

 This legal basis will apply only where the task carried out, or the authority of the controller, is laid down in Union law or UK.
 Thus, this is the legal basis to use for performing tasks with personal data that relate to the core functions (the reasons the University was established) of the University.

 This legal basis covers data processing to perform tasks that are required to provide an education.

 - lecturing and tutoring

 A cookie is a small file downloaded on to your device when you accesses certain websites.
 Cookies allow sites to recognise your device when you make a return visit.